 Magnetic storms are near: coronal hole on the Sun has increased by 50%

-A strong darkening is currently being recorded not only in the upper but also in the lower layers of the solar atmosphere, which indicates the formation of a particularly dense stream of solar wind.
+A strong darkening is currently being recorded not only in the upper but also in the lower layers of the solar atmosphere, which indicates the formation of a particularly dense flow of solar wind.

 According to the forecast, the increase in solar wind speed will begin on August 18 and may reach 800-900 km/s by August 19-20, which is 2-2.5 times higher than usual.
 However, until then, including the upcoming weekend, the Earth's magnetic field is expected to remain calm.